Václav Mrázek: Murders

 On 1 June 1952, Mrázek passed by a local pub, where a dance party was taking place.
 The view of the dancing girls through the window excited him, so he decided to carry out another attack.
-Mrázek then stole a bicycle left in front of the pub, and started looking for a potential victim.
+Mrázek then stole a bicycle left in front of the pub and started looking for a potential victim.
 He came across 19-year-old Elena Mermanová, whom he shot at three times.
-The first bullet pierced her coat's collar and hair, which made the surprised Mermanová to duck, causing the second bullet to pierce the back of her coat.
+The first bullet pierced her coat's collar and hair, which made the surprised Mermanová duck, causing the second bullet to pierce the back of her coat.
 While she was on the ground, Mrázek stepped closer and attempted to shoot again, but the last bullet got stuck in the barrel.
 As he had ejaculated during the shots, Mrázek lost interest in finishing her off and left.
-On the following morning, Mermanová found bullet holes while examining her coat, disspelling her belief that her attacker was a teenager with a toy gun.
+On the following morning, Mermanová found bullet holes while examining her coat, dispelling her belief that her attacker was a teenager with a toy gun.
 She went back to the place where the assault had taken place, noticing what appeared to be drag marks going towards a bush.
 She followed them, and to her horror, found the body of 16-year-old Marie Dvořácková, who had been killed approximately one hour after Mrázek had attacked Mermanová.
 On that night, Dvořácková had been left on the road by a friend who had to return home briefly, and so, she went to the Seník settlement to wait for their return.
 On the way, however, Dvořácková came across Mrázek while he was riding on his bicycle, who promptly killed her with one fatal shot.
 After killing her, he checked the area to make sure nobody had heard the shot, then returned to the body and dragged it to a nearby field.
 He then cut off Dvořácková's clothes with a knife, had sex with her body, and after he was done, he covered his head with remnants of Dvořácková's clothes and put on her shoes.